 Administrative/Indirect Expense

-For agencies with total budgets of more than $750,000, administrative/indirect cost billed to date may not exceed 10% of total direct expenditures invoiced to date (20% for agencies with total budgets of less than $750,000).
 These amounts are adjusted for lead agencies with subcontractors.
 See Appendix (A): Continuation Budget Instructions - Contractual Services section for a detailed explanation of the maximum amount of administrative/indirect paid when subcontractors are included in the budget.

 Budget Modifications